anikha0507-hub/genai-chat-llm-gradio/README.md

 To design and deploy a "Chat with LLM" application by leveraging the Gradio Blocks UI framework to create an interactive interface for seamless user interaction with a large language model.

 ### PROBLEM STATEMENT:
+To develop and deploy a “Chat with LLM” application that enables users to interact with a Large Language Model through natural-language conversations.
+The system should use the Gradio Blocks framework to create an interactive and user-friendly interface for sending queries, receiving model-generated responses, and evaluating the application.

 ### DESIGN STEPS: